 BancorpSouth enters the property and casualty business with the acquisition of Stewart, Sneed, Hewes Insurance, a Southern Mississippi agency that was, at the time, the largest independent insurance agency in Mississippi.

 BancorpSouth merges with First United Bancshares, entering Arkansas, Louisiana and Texas, and creating a $9 billion bank that ranks in the top 100 banking companies in America.

-BancorpSouth acquires Wright & Percy Insurance, the oldest and largest independent agency in Louisiana, with locations in Baton Rouge, Shreveport, Lake Charles and Alexandria.
-Shortly after, that same year, BancorpSouth merges with Ramsey, Krug, Farrell and Lensing, one of the largest independent insurance agencies in Arkansas.
+BancorpSouth acquires Wright & Percy Insurance, the oldest and largest independent insurance agency in Louisiana, with locations in Baton Rouge, Shreveport, Lake Charles and Alexandria.
+In that same year BancorpSouth merges with Ramsey, Krug, Farrell and Lensing, one of the largest independent insurance agencies in Arkansas.

 BancorpSouth merges with the Business Bank of Baton Rouge, Louisiana, and Premier Bank of Brentwood, Tennessee.